reidjohnson/hpipy/README.md

 ## Example

-This is a basic example of creating a house price index:
+A basic example of creating a house price index:

 ```python
 import pandas as pd